-The Agency Board approves the risk management policies and meets regularly to approve any commercial, regulatory and organisational requirements of such policies and their a.
-Governance Framework (continued)
+The Agency Board approves the risk management policies and meets regularly to approve any commercial, regulatory and organisational requirements of such policies and their implementation.

-implementation.
 These policies define the identification of risk and its interpretation to ensure the appropriate quality and diversification of assets, align underwriting and reinsurance strategy to the corporate goals, and specify reporting requirements.
 Significant emphasis is placed on assessment and documentation of risks and controls, including the articulation of 'risk appetite'.